atsushieno/aap-core/README.md

 ## What is AAP?

 Android lacks commonly used Audio Plugin Framework.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
-On Linux LV2 is used, to some extent.
+On Linux LV2 is used, as well as VST2 (or compatibility) and VST3.

 There is no such thing in Android.
 AAP (which implies Android Audio Plugin) Framework is to fill this gap.